03kev/Obsidian-Backup/General/To Do.md

 	- [x] I have to find also a shortcut/workflow that connects my headphones with bluetooth -> audio switcher only changes the output, it doesn't connect my headphones
 - [x] made a shortcut that swaps cmd+q and shift+cmd+w in opera for closing the app
 - [x] shortcut for opera to open fullscreen with fn + f
-- [ ] look for the auto translate page plugin for opera -> search if it's possible with DeepL

 - [x] Alfred workflow to change the input device of the mac
 	- [ ] Make possible that btf shows the status of the bluetooth device like btd
 - [ ] Check how to change the right command and alt keys (i never use them)